Middle Finger named “Official Bird” of Ontario highways - The Beaverton

 Middle Finger named “Official Bird” of Ontario highways

 “For years, you could make all the way from the 404 to the DVP without one sighting”, said Aria Asadi, wildlife expert.
-“But now, between a lack of that forces residents to commute, plus endless Ford-backed construction, you can see these flipping left, right, and centre… usually where someone has failed to indicate whether they were going left or right”.
+“But now, between a lack of that forces residents to commute, plus endless Ford-backed construction, you can see these birds flipping left, right, and centre… usually where someone has failed to indicate whether they were going left or right”.

 From the gridlock on the to the gridlock on the QEW, motorists should keep their eyes open for this remarkable species.
 “These birds often present in pairs”, explained Asadi.
-“With first elongating its delicate, slender, neck while the second unleashes a majestic ‘HONK’ at drivers who go 60 in a zone”.
+“With first elongating its delicate, slender, neck while the second unleashes a majestic ‘HONK’ at drivers who go 60 in a ”.

 Birders who want to snap a photo of the animal should keep their ears open for the species’ distinct calls.
 All across the great Ontarian roadways, drivers can expect to hear captivating birdsong like “Fuck you”, “Fuck YOU”, and “Ah, go fuck yourself, bud!”.